CircuitBread0111/Collections/README.md

-# Project
+# TeamRust

-CS-400 Software Engineering Project
+CS-400 Software Engineering Project for Team Rust

 ## What is Collections?